gaurishankar007/flutter_sliding_toast/README.md

 - Pause the animation with long press and release it to continue
 - Execute a function after the toast is tapped or disposed
 - Disable Multiple tapping to execute 'onTap' callback only one time
+- Initialize context or overlay state early for persistent toast availability

 ## ⚙️ Getting Started